-CMSC 414 Computer and Network Security (3) Prerequisites: CMSC 417 and permission of department; or CMSC graduate student.
+CMSC 414 Computer and Network Security (3) Prerequisites: CMSC 311 with a grade of C or better and CMSC 330 with a grade of C or better and permission of department; or CMSC graduate student.
 An introduction to the topic of security in the context of computer systems and networks.
 Identify, analyze, and solve network-related security problems in computer systems.
 Fundamentals of number theory, authentication, and encryption technologies, as well as the practical problems that have to be solved in order to make those technologies workable in a networked environment, particularly in the wide-area Internet environment.